chayward3113/chayward3113.github.io/README.md

 ### Acknowledgements:
 * First and foremost I must acknowledge Andrew Etter and his book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS/ref=sr_1_1?crid=3OKPDZ4W0S9Z1&dib=eyJ2IjoiMSJ9.7x6_md7AJLm7s3fbCCniuA.Nmvdv518HN-JlKjwwGQs9AlUaOCB3fi5z3wPXDmeYik&dib_tag=se&keywords=modern+technical+writing+by+andrew+etter&qid=1709825104&sprefix=modern+tech%2Caps%2C267&sr=8-1) as it greatly inspired my README's contents.
-* Next, I must acknowledge coogie also known as Stephan Coogan and the other 6 contributors to the remote-theme [oscailte](https://github.com/coogie/oscailte) which I used to style and host my resume.
+* Next, I must acknowledge coogie also known as Stephan Coogan and the other 6 contributors to the remote-theme [oscailte](https://github.com/coogie/oscailte) which I used to style my resume.
 * Lastly, I need to acknowledge my two classmates Logan Doran and Harry Pu who helped me by peer editing my repository.

 ## FAQs
 Why is Markdown better than a word processor?
 Markdown is better than a word processor for several reasons:
-* The first is that Markdown editors are free so anybody can use them and thus it makes it easier for others to contribute to markdown files.
+* The first is that Markdown editors are free so anybody can use them.
+Thus, it makes it easier for others to contribute to markdown files.
 * Secondly, it has fewer formatting options which makes it simpler to use.
 Therefore, you can write content faster without needing to worry about styling.
-* Lastly, we can ensure a consistent style across multiple files by using a single Jekyll style for all the static sites we generate.
+* Lastly, we can ensure a consistent style across multiple files by using a single Jekyll style.
 Thus, removing the need to manually select the same template each time in word.

 Why is my resume not showing up?
 If your resume is not showing up, then you should try the following:
-1. Confirm that the build has completed by verifying that the yellow circle is gone and that the green checkmark is present.
+1. Confirm that the build has completed by verifying that the yellow circle is gone, and the green checkmark is present.
 2. Confirm that the name of your resume is index.md.
 3. Confirm that your repository has the name username.github.io where username is your GitHub username.
-4. Confirm that you are using the correct URL which is https://username.github.io where username is your GitHub username.
+4. Confirm that you are using the correct URL which is https://username.github.io.